NeotropicSAS/kuwaiba-docs/tutorials/src/dev/how-to-create-a-new-module/README.md

 - `MetadataEntityManager`:Responsible for data model manipulation.
 - `BusinessEntityManager`: Used to manipulate inventory objects, including adding, removing, updating, and retrieving items from the inventory.
-- `ApplicationEntityManager`:Responsible for everything related to the application, such as user management and session handling
+- `ApplicationEntityManager`:Responsible for everything related to the application, such as user management and session handling.

 ### Internationalization and Localization Module